mariovalney/woo-checkout-braspag/readme.txt

 = Translations =

-You can [translate WooCommerce Checkout Braspag](https://translate.wordpress.org/projects/wp-plugins/woo-checkout-braspag) to your language.
+You can [translate Pagador (Braspag) Checkout for WooCommerce](https://translate.wordpress.org/projects/wp-plugins/woo-checkout-braspag) to your language.

 == Installation ==

-* Install "WooCommerce Checkout Braspag" by plugins dashboard.
+* Install "Pagador (Braspag) Checkout for WooCommerce" by plugins dashboard.

 Or